 NATIONAL FOOD BANK DAY

-When you wake up on the first Friday in September make a commitment for National Food Bank Day to contribute to the cause that believes no one should go to bed hungry.
+National Food Bank Day on the first Friday in September encourages you to commit to contributing to the cause that believes no one should go to bed hungry.

 Hunger may be as close as your neighbor or your coworker in the next cubical.
 Bare cupboards and empty stomachs look just like yours and mine behind closed doors.